What’s the prophetic way to bring others round to your point of view?

 When beginning a debate, begin by allowing for the possibility that you are wrong

-In Surat Saba, Allah Almighty tells the Prophet (peace be on him) who ask disbelievers who provides everything.
+In Surat Saba, Allah Almighty tells the Prophet (peace be on him) to ask disbelievers who provides everything.
 The point to note is that this question is followed by the premise that either the Prophet (peace be on him) or the disbelievers are wrong.
 This is quite an eye-opening point.
 Even though the Prophet (peace be on him) had the truth and was 100%, he did not say to the disbelievers I am right and you are completely wrong.

 ۞ قُلْ مَن يَرْزُقُكُم مِّنَ السَّمَاوَاتِ وَالْأَرْضِ ۖ قُلِ اللَّهُ ۖ وَإِنَّا أَوْ إِيَّاكُمْ لَعَلَىٰ هُدًى أَوْ فِي ضَلَالٍ مُّبِينٍ